Lake Chuzenji South Shore Hike — Section 2: Senjugahama to Mujinakubo

 Section 2 of the Lake Chuzenji south shore trail covers 12.6 km from Senjugahama beach west to Mujinakubo, running the full middle section of the lake’s south shore through terrain that no road reaches.
-This is the most varied and most dramatic section of the three-part circumnavigation: three cliff viewpoints 100 metres above the lake surface, a hidden reconstructed temple that most Nikko visitors never find, boulder traverses and creek crossings throughout, an extraordinary mushroom diversity that lines the north-facing forest floor, wildlife including foxes, deer, serows, and bears, and a remote swimming cove on the west side of Hocchode Peninsula.
+This is the most varied and most dramatic section of the three-part circumnavigation: three cliff viewpoints 100 metres above the lake surface, a hidden reconstructed temple that most Nikko visitors never find, boulder traverses and creek crossings throughout, an extraordinary mushroom diversity along the north-facing forest floor, wildlife including foxes, deer, serows and bears, and a remote swimming cove on the west side of Hocchode Peninsula.
 Taken alone, Section 2 is a full 5-hour day.
-Combined with Section 1, it forms a 21 km two-day south-shore traverse.
+Combined with Section 1, it forms a two-day south shore traverse.
+It is one of the lake-shore routes in our Nikko hiking guide.

-🏠 Stay at Earth Hostel Nikko Riverhouse — free shuttle to Nikko Station.
-Section 2 is best done as an overnight from Section 1 or as a standalone long day.
+Stay at Earth Hostel Nikko Riverhouse — a riverside hostel on the Kurokawa (Black River), in the mountains of southern Nikko.
+The free shuttle runs multiple times daily to Tobu Nikko Station or (JR) Nikko Station.
+Section 2 is best done as an overnight from Section 1, or as a standalone long day.

 The Lake Chuzenji Circumnavigation: Where Section 2 Fits

-The complete south shore trail of Lake Chuzenji covers three sections, totalling approximately 21 km of off-road trail (plus 5 km of road on the north shore if doing the full circumnavigation of 26 km):
+The complete south shore trail of Lake Chuzenji covers three sections, totalling approximately 21 km of off-road trail (plus 5 km of road on the north shore if doing the full 26 km circumnavigation):

-Section 2 is by far the longest and most remote of the three sections.
-It is best done as a full standalone day rather than combined with Section 1 in the same day — the combined distance of nearly 17 km would require an extremely early start and very strong fitness.
+Section 2 is by far the longest and most remote of the three.
+It is best done as a full standalone day rather than combined with Section 1 — the combined distance of nearly 17 km would require an extremely early start and very strong fitness.

 Getting to Senjugahama (Section 2 Trailhead)